-5.14 As noted in paragraph 2.62 of this SS, Article 335(3) of the Commission Delegated Regulation (EU) 2015/35 requires that the BEL of group insurance and reinsurance undertakings and consolidated group own funds be calculated net of any intra-group transactions.

-5.15 More generally, the PRA requirements for group solvency calculations, of which the requirements of Commission Delegated Regulation (EU) 2015/35 regarding intra-group netting are a part, indicate that the elimination of both the double use of eligible own funds and the intra-group creation of capital are key elements in its design.
-The PRA expects that the absence of either of these factors from any intra-group transactions designed to secure MA eligibility will be relevant in determining whether preservation of any MA benefit obtained at solo level is justified when consolidating assets and liabilities at group level.

-5.16 For the purposes of group solvency calculated on the basis of Method 1 (accounting/consolidation), the PRA does not consider that Article 339 of the Commission Delegated Regulation (EU) 2015/35 requires a re-assessment of MA eligibility at the group level where MA permission has been granted at a solo level in respect of an insurance or reinsurance undertaking in the group.
+- 5.14 As noted in paragraph 2.62 of this SS, Rule 11.1C of the Group Supervision Part of the PRA Rulebook requires that the BEL of group insurance and reinsurance undertakings and consolidated group own funds be calculated net of any intra-group transactions. - 5.15 More generally, the PRA requirements for group solvency calculations, of which the requirements of the Group Supervision Part regarding intra-group netting are a part, indicate that the elimination of both the double use of eligible own funds and the intra-group creation of capital are key elements in its design.
+The PRA expects that the absence of either of these factors from any intra-group transactions designed to secure MA eligibility will be relevant in determining whether preservation of any MA benefit obtained at solo level is justified when consolidating assets and liabilities at group level. - 5.16 For the purposes of group solvency calculated on the basis of Method 1 (accounting/consolidation), the PRA does not consider that Group Supervision 11.1D, 11.1E and 11.1F requires a re-assessment of MA eligibility at the group level where MA permission has been granted at a solo level in respect of an insurance or reinsurance undertaking in the group.
 This is particularly relevant to intra-group reinsurance.
-For example, where a reinsurance undertaking has the benefit of an MA that would be lost as a result of the netting referred to in that Article 339, the PRA considers that an adjustment to the group consolidated BEL would be appropriate to reflect the value of the reinsurer's MA benefit that would otherwise be lost, provided this does not result in intra-group creation of capital or double-counting of own funds within the group.
+For example, where a reinsurance undertaking has the benefit of an MA that would be lost as a result of the netting referred to in Group Supervision 11.1E, the PRA considers that an adjustment to the group consolidated BEL would be appropriate to reflect the value of the reinsurer's MA benefit that would otherwise be lost, provided this does not result in intra-group creation of capital or double-counting of own funds within the group.